EdbMails EDB Recovery and Migration software

 Download Buy Now

-Migrate Exchange 2016 public folders to Office 365
+Migrate Exchange 2016 public folders to Office 365 | EdbMails

 Exchange 2016 Public Folder to Office 365

-1. Exchange 2016 public folder migration to Office 365 planning
+1. Exchange 2016 Public Folder to Office 365 Migration Planning

 Check out the prerequisites for migrating Public folders to Office 365.